Table of Contents

 Veritas Genetics was the pioneer of affordable genome sequencing tests.
 However, additional fees for items such as raw DNA data access and more in-depth interpretation, start to increase the price.
 The analysis also must be ordered by a license physician, who will then interpret the results.

 As genome sequencing has become even more accessible, Nebula Genomics now offers the most affordable sequencing of your entire genome, costing between $0 – $299.
 Nebula Genomics does not require a doctor’s order and can be ordered directly from a customer’s home.
-However, because Nebula Genomics sequencing is performed in a CLIA-certified lab, the results can be used in consultation with a medical professional.
+However, our Whole Genome Sequencing data is of the highest quality and can be used by physicians and genetic counselors.

 Here’s a comparison between Veritas Genetics, Nebula Genomics, and other popular DNA testing companies.